Personal tools

 - The Main Drivers of Moving AI to the Edge

-Privacy is one of the main drivers pushing artificial intelligence to the edge, especially for consumer devices such as phones, smart speakers, home security cameras, and consumer robots.
+Privacy is one of the main drivers pushing AI to the edge, especially for consumer devices such as phones, smart speakers, home security cameras, and consumer robots.

 Network latency affects the autonomous mobility of drones, robots and self-driving cars, with all device categories likely to have sub-millisecond latency requirements.
 However, network latency is also important from a consumer experience perspective, and Google's auto-suggestion apps on mobile phones have a 200 millisecond latency requirement.